 Fiano is a southern Italian white wine from Campagna loaded with notes of pear, honey, herb, mineral and hazelnut (when aged) that make it out of this world with Shrimp Scampi.
 The refreshing pear, apple and peach notes help sand down the sharp garlic flavours, while the herbal aspect of Fiano complements the green garlic flavours.
 You’ll also find a hint of white pepper and smoke that add further intrigue to the dish.

 Fiano comes in a wide range of styles, from dry to a sweet dessert wine.
-With Shrimp Scampi, you’ll want the dry version that is lean fresh and young.
+With Shrimp Scampi, you’ll want the dry version that is lean, fresh and young.
 The goal is to keep things refreshing.
 However, if you have a rich Shrimp Scampi loaded with butter and served over butter noodles in a parmesan sauce, I’d still stick to a dry Fiano, but I’d opt for an aged Fiano.
 Here the nutty hazelnut flavours of the wine complement the past and the parmesan sauce.
 Meanwhile, you’ll still find the vibrant apple, apricot and pear flavours that make Fiano such a treat to drink.

 Pinot Grigio & Shrimp Scampi Pairing

-Pinot Grigio isn’t my top choice, but it is a dry white wine that is refreshing and cleansing, so it will wash away all those pungent garlic flavours from your taste buds, helping them stay alert.
-This makes every bite taste delicious and fresh.
-Garlic is a strongly flavoured seasoning and has the potential to overpower the mellow flavours of pear, green apple, smoke, citrus, and mineral found in Italian Pinot Grigio.
+Garlic is an intensely flavoured seasoning and has the potential to overpower the mellow flavours of pear, green apple, smoke, citrus, and mineral found in Italian Pinot Grigio.
 With Shrimp Scampi served over a bed of noodles, rice or on bread, the weight of the garlic is spread out as the starches absorb the garlicy goodness.
-Thus, the pungent impact of the garlic is reduced, allowing your Pinot Grigio to hold up to the garlic’s sharpness.
+Thus, the intense impact of the garlic is reduced, allowing your Pinot Grigio to hold up to the garlic’s sharpness.